 I just had two fence posts replaced along the side of my backyard and it cost $850 for the materials and labour.

 Garden design by MaryAnne White

 I know every climate can’t withstand cedar hedges but where you can, you can buy them up to 10 ft installed!

-Love the combination of painted brick and trellis hedging (below).
+I love the combination of painted brick and trellis hedging (below).

-I’m noticing a lot of orange stained wood (not in backyard fences necessarily) in interior design lately, wood tones are warming up, remember you heard it here first!
+I’m noticing a lot of orange stained wood (not in backyard fences necessarily) in interior design lately.
+Wood tones are warming up (remember you heard it here first)!